 Work Package 2: Legal and Regulatory Analysis

-Goals: This research will aim to address research question 2) What are the main incentives and legal/regulatory issues involved in trade-related IFFs?
+This research will aim to address research questions 2) What are the main incentives and legal/regulatory issues involved in trade-related IFFs? and 4) What can be done?
 Researchers will engage with key stakeholders at global, regional and national levels to understand the impact of tax, investment and trade laws in preventing IFFs, identify potential gaps in international and national regulations, and propose innovative options to address these gaps.

 Our legal analysis has used a combination of semi-structured interviews with key informants and in-depth analysis of legal material.
 The analysis was multi-layered and multi-disciplinary, considering both the domestic and global governance layers as well as relevant institutional, social, political and technological aspects of adopting and implementing laws and regulations.
 It straddled across multiple regulatory areas, including tax laws, customs laws and company law, assessed in their socio-economic context.